 Linda Beiler: Wheat Art

 Wheat weaving is a folk art which celebrates a successful harvest.
 Straw designs were made at the end of the harvest with the belief a spirit caused the grain to grow.
 I was introduced to wheat weaving in 1994, learning techniques from books.
 I was drawn to the concept of using wheat to create unique designs.
-I join with today’s straw artists as a continuance of an art form which is perhaps as old as civilization itself.
+I join with today’s straw artists as a continuance of an art form that is perhaps as old as civilization itself.
 Some of my designs are traditional while others are my own designs.

 Items available for sale: Wheat weavings and straw art